 \section{Introduction}

 Thermodynamics and information theory are fundamentally intertwined.
-A notable example highlighting this connection is the concept of Maxwell's demon~\cite{maxwell2001theory}.
-This thought experiment introduces an imaginary agent capable of sorting gas molecules by their velocities.
-By creating a temperature difference, the demon apparently defies the second law of thermodynamics, decreasing the system's entropy without expending energy.
-The paradox is resolved by considering the demon's memory: erasing the stored information, which is necessary to complete a thermodynamically cyclic process, inevitably generates heat and increases entropy, in accordance with Landauer's principle~\cite{landauer1961irreversibility,Reeb2014,plenio2001physics}.
+A notable example is Maxwell’s demon~\cite{maxwell2001theory}, an imaginary agent capable of sorting gas molecules by their velocities.
+By creating a temperature difference, the demon appears to defy the second law of thermodynamics, decreasing the system’s entropy without expending energy.
+The paradox is resolved by considering the demon’s memory.
+Erasing the stored information--necessary to complete the cyclic process--inevitably generates heat and increases entropy, as stated by Landauer’s principle~\cite{landauer1961irreversibility,bennett1982thermodynamics,Reeb2014}.

-In modern stochastic thermodynamics, Maxwell's demon is regarded as a thermodynamic protocol incorporating measurement and feedback control~\cite{parrondo2015thermodynamics,Esposito_2012,PhysRevLett.100.080403}.
-The demon is an agent with the capacity to measure a thermodynamic system, store its measurement outcomes in a memory, and then use them to implement a feedback process.
-Importantly, the demon's memory is typically seen as a classical system, one whose state can be fully described using orthogonal quantum states.
+In modern stochastic thermodynamics, Maxwell's demon is regarded as a thermodynamic protocol incorporating measurement and feedback control~\cite{PhysRevLett.100.080403,Esposito_2012,parrondo2015thermodynamics,minagawa2023universalvaliditysecondlaw}.
+The demon measures the system, stores the outcomes in a memory, and uses them to implement a feedback process.
+Importantly, the demon's memory is typically considered a classical system, described by orthogonal states.

-Recent progress both in theory~\cite{Rosset_2018} and technology~\cite{Simon_2010,lvovsky2009optical,Heshami_2016} for storing quantum information naturally leads to the question of whether the quantum nature of the memory system can be harnessed in the operation of Maxwell's demon.
-Such a generalization opens up possibilities for using the memory in new and interesting ways.
-Beyond storing classical information, ancillary quantum systems have the potential to store ``unspeakable" information that cannot be transmitted through classical communication channels~\cite{marvian2016quantify}.
-These ancillary systems act as reference frames~\cite{bartlett2007reference,giacomini2019quantum,lostaglio2015description}, such as phase references~\cite{streltsov2017colloquium}.
-Furthermore, quantum memories can become entangled with the system, leading to dynamics that cannot be explained solely by classical memory systems~\cite{Rio2011}.
+Experimental realizations of Maxwell's demon on various platforms~\cite{pekola2014,koski2014experimental,Koski2014b,Koski2015, cottet2017observing}, along with advances in both theory~\cite{Rosset_2018} and technology~\cite{lvovsky2009optical,Simon_2010,Heshami_2016} for storing quantum information, raise the question of whether the quantum nature of the memory system can be harnessed in the operation of Maxwell's demon.
+Beyond storing classical information, ancillary quantum systems can store ``unspeakable" information that cannot be transmitted classically~\cite{marvian2016quantify} and can also become entangled with the system.
+This leads to a dynamics that cannot be realised with a classical memory~\cite{Rio2011}.